Exact logic

 The shift to fixed-fee packaging is the foundation of everything else.
 When 54% of firms are using fixed-fee billing and 80% are raising fees in 2026, now is the time to define clear packages.

-Firm B built six standard packages: Individual Tax Preparation (three tiers based on complexity), Business Tax Preparation (two tiers), Monthly Bookkeeping (three tiers based on transaction volume), Quarterly Advisory, Annual Tax Planning, and Payroll Services.
-Each package had a defined scope with explicit inclusions and explicit exclusions.
+A typical build has six standard packages: Individual Tax Preparation (three tiers based on complexity), Business Tax Preparation (two tiers), Monthly Bookkeeping (three tiers based on transaction volume), Quarterly Advisory, Annual Tax Planning, and Payroll Services.
+Each package has a defined scope with explicit inclusions and explicit exclusions.

 That second part — explicit exclusions — is what prevents the $72,000 scope creep problem.
 When your engagement letter says “this package includes preparation of Form 1040 with Schedules A, B, C, and D” and also says “this package does not include amended returns, audit representation, or state returns beyond [Primary State],” there’s no ambiguity about what the client is paying for.